ChristianPerry007/aws-cloud-security-demo/README.md

 Now that I have my keys, I shut down the app in my terminal from running on my virtual environment.
 When that went down, I edited **config.py** again but this time using my REAL credentials because now I should be able to connect into AWS right?
-So I Started the web app in the terminal again with "python app.py", went to the "**localhost:8000**", clicked on "View My S3 Buckets", and **🪄VOILÀ**...the buckets in my account have appeared!
+So I Started the web app in the terminal again with `python app.py`, went to the "**localhost:8000**", clicked on "View My S3 Buckets", and **🪄VOILÀ**...the buckets in my account have appeared!

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5jyyg179dcb2nipxoh5v.png)